 The University's standard minimum entry requirements apply: 4 GCSEs (Grade C or above) this must include English and Maths.
+Functional Skills Level 2 Mathematics is accepted as an alternative.
+However, Functional Skills Level 2 English is NOT acceptable.
 See UW Admissions Policy for other acceptable qualifications.
 Applications from mature applicants are particularly welcomed, where they will be assessed on their ability to benefit from and be successful on the course via a range of range of alternative qualifications and experience.
-This is often demonstrated through the achievement of a level 3 qualification in a relevant area.
+This is often demonstrated through the achievement of a Level 3 qualification in a relevant area.

-Candidates should possess the following/or be in process of obtaining:
+Candidates should also possess the following/or be in process of obtaining:

-- A minimum of six months contemporary, relevant practice experience verified by reference (See below) - At least 4 GCSEs Grade C or above including English and Maths - A minimum of 112 UCAS tariff points (from a minimum of 2 A levels)
+- At least 3 months contemporary, relevant practice experience verified by reference - At least 4 GCSEs Grade C or above including English and Maths